NeoGeographyToolkit/StereoPipeline/docs/tools/bathy_plane_calc.rst

     a * x + b * y + c * z + d = 0.

-The value of ''c'' is almost 1 hence this plane is almost perfectly horizontal in local coordinates and the value of -d/c gives its height above the datum (The small deviation from the horizontal may be due to the orientations of the satellites taking the pictures not being perfectly known.)
+The value of ``c`` is almost 1 hence this plane is almost perfectly horizontal in local coordinates and the value of ``-d/c`` gives its height above the datum (The small deviation from the horizontal may be due to the orientations of the satellites taking the pictures not being perfectly known.)

 Command-line options for bathy_plane_calc
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~